simping4jesus/lph/lph.md

 A nobler woman would feel pity for this poor man.
 With a dick that big he must still be a virgin.
 But I could only feel disgust.
 Where were his parents, his school dietitian, his peers?
 How could they let him get like that?
 Did he eat them?

 And his muscles were enormous.
 They flexed and stretched the fabric of his clothes every time he moved.
 It's rare and shameful for someone to have muscles like that.
-How could you eat so much food that you could waste calories on building and sustaining your muscles.
+How could you eat so much food that you could waste calories on building and sustaining your muscles?
 There are starving kids around the world and he's wasting his calories on exercise?

 I hated him.
 He looked like a brute.
 Like a savage gorilla.
 But I noticed a brand new feeling.
 Something I had never in my life felt before.
 There was an aching feeling in my private parts, and they seemed to be getting moist.
 I clamped my legs closed and rubbed them together to get rid of it.
 It felt good, but it didn't help.
 I wondered if I should see a doctor.
 Maybe if it doesn't resolve by the end of the day.